Get a free, no obligation personal loan quote with rates as low as 9.99%

 In both of these cases, the liens provide security to the respective lenders, allowing them to repossess the home or vehicle in order to make sure the debts are satisfied.

-By having a lien on the title of the home or car, the debt will be considered secured, giving the lender a better chance of being paid back for the loan extended to finance either asset.
+By having a lien on the title of the home or car, the loan will be considered secured, giving the lender a better chance of being paid back for the loan extended to finance either asset.

 Contractor Lien

-If you hire a contractor to do work on your home and did not pay them what was expected, they may file a lien and place it on your home until you pay the bill in full.
+If you hire a contractor to do work on your home and do not pay them what was expected, they may file a lien and place it on your home until you pay the bill in full.

 Tax Lien